 Fast forward another year, and Dana begins having symptoms of rheumatoid arthritis.
 Over time, she put the two together and asked the question: “Was RA lying dormant for some years, and was Raynaud’s actually my first symptom or indicator of rheumatoid disease?”
 Ding, ding!!!
 Why didn’t her doctor run blood tests to determine if Dana had signs of another more serious primary disorder?
 Or refer her to a rheumatologist for these tests?
 Even if none showed up this early, she would have established benchmark readings for comparison at a later date.

-This story just reinforces our mission: Of the millions of Raynaud’s sufferers today, 80% of them are not aware they have a medical condition.
+Dana’s story of discovery just reinforces our mission: Of the millions of Raynaud’s sufferers today, 90% of them are not aware they have a medical condition.
 And the medical community is not sufficiently knowlegeable about Raynaud’s for proactive treatment.
 That’s why we’re here, and we hope you’ll help support our work because millions of Frosties need to know there’s a reason they associate pain with cold and scary color changes on their fingers and toes.
 We want to help make the world less painful and scary, and to ensure each sufferer that they are truly not alone!

 by K.M.
 (Facebook Fan)